 From the moment Phil and he played together, they knew that they had something special going on.
 The both of them clicked instantly.
 There is a greater chemistry when they play together than when Phil played with Bill Bruford.
 Thompson was criticized by some for these first performances at the Rainbow.
 Music journalist Chris Welch admitted that Thompson was technically better than Collins or Bruford but that he lacked excitement.
 Peter Gabriel, who was in the audiences at the Rainbow shows, felt a bit sorry for Chester, because he had to learn this kind of music and its feeling in such a short time.

 But Chester became much more familiar with the music during the course of the tour and could put his own stamp on the songs.
 Songs like “Los Endos” or “Wot Gorilla” that were influenced by jazz rock reached another level, especially with two drummers.
 But also the epic fan favourites benefitted from the new influence.
 “Supper’s Ready”, “Lilywhite Lilith” and the ending of “The Musical Box” were played with a groove that was missing before.
 The band and the audiences liked Thompson’s input.
-The collaboration worked so well that Thompson toured with them until their last tour in 2007.
-Unfortunately he is not part of the “The Last Domino?” tour in 2021/2022.
+The collaboration worked so well that Thompson toured with them until their reunion tour in 2007 (with the exception of the 1998 “Calling All Stations” tour).
+Unfortunately he was not part of the “The Last Domino?” tour in 2021/2022.

 Live at the Rainbow 1977